Non-dimensional parameters for the flapping dynamics of multilayered plates: Construction of Non-dimensional Parameters

 Furthermore, the expressions for $H$ and $B_\mathrm{eq}$ in Eqs.~\ref{neutralsurface}~and~\ref{flexuralrigidity1}, respectively, for the case of a two-layered plate can be generalized for a $n$-layered plate following the same equilibrium condition approach as

-Using these definitions, we can define the non-dimensional parameters for a $ n $-layered plate, according to Eq.~\ref{modenumbers}.
-It is noteworthy that although the equivalent mass ratio is the linear summation of the independent mass ratios of each layer, the equivalent non-dimensional flexural rigidity is not equal to the sum of the independent non-dimensional flexural rigidities of each layer.
+We can use these definitions to define the non-dimensional parameters for a $ n $-layered plate, according to Eq.~\ref{modenumbers}.
+It is noteworthy that although the equivalent mass ratio is the linear summation of the independent mass ratios of each layer, the equivalent non-dimensional flexural rigidity is not equal to the sum of the independent non-dimensional flexural rigidity of each layer.